googleforgames/quilkin/docs/src/filters.md

 At packet processing time each packet is associated with _filter dynamic metadata_ (a set of key-value pairs).
 Each key is a unique string while its value is an associated [`quilkin::metadata::Value`].
 When a filter processes a packet, it can choose to consult the associated dynamic metadata for more information or itself add/update or remove key-values from the set.

-As an example, the built-in [CaptureBytes] filter is one such filter that populates a packet's filter metadata.
+As an example, the built-in [Capture] filter is one such filter that populates a packet's filter metadata.
-[CaptureBytes] extracts information (a configurable byte sequence) from each packet and appends it to the packet's dynamic metadata for other filters to leverage.
+[Capture] extracts information (a configurable byte sequence) from each packet and appends it to the packet's dynamic metadata for other filters to leverage.
 On the other hand, the built-in [TokenRouter] filter selects what endpoint to route a packet by consulting the packet's dynamic metadata for a routing token.
-Consequently, we can build a filter chain with a [CaptureBytes] filter preceeding a [TokenRouter] filter, both configured to write and read the same key in the dynamic metadata entry.
+Consequently, we can build a filter chain with a [Capture] filter preceeding a [TokenRouter] filter, both configured to write and read the same key in the dynamic metadata entry.
 The effect would be that packets are routed to upstream endpoints based on token information extracted from their contents.

 #### Well Known Dynamic Metadata